Introduction

 Common Vulnerabilities and Exposures (CVE)

-Custom attacks are categorised under CVE section of the PAC config file.
+Custom attacks are categorised under the CVE

 This documentation provides the complete steps about how to use the custom scripts in PAC.